 - Explore the implications of street renaming for the governance of the GCR, with particular emphasis on the extent to which the street renaming processes feed into – and align with – the brand values of the GCR as a spatial and political entity

-- Discuss the degree to which the renaming processes would be affected by party politics and the changes in ruling party that has swept through the GCR’s municipalities following the 2016 elections
+- Discuss the degree to which the renaming processes would be affected by party politics and the political changes that have swept through the GCR’s municipalities - particularly Johannesburg and Tshwane - following the 2016 municipal elections

 - Assist local governments, and by extension provincial government, to mitigate costs and conflict(s) associated with renaming processes in the GCR.

 Mkhize, Thembani (June 2021).
 'What's in a Name?
 The Politics of Street Renaming in Gauteng Province: Johannesburg and Pretoria/Tshwane', GCRO Brown Bag.
 23 June 2021.

 Mkhize, Thembani (July 2021).
 'The Politics of Street Renaming in Gauteng Province: Johannesburg and Pretoria/Tshwane'.
 Research Committee 21 Conference 2021.
 17 July 2021.

 Last updated: 10 December 2021.